Intrinsic Dynamics-Driven Generalizable Scene Representations for Vision-Oriented Decision-Making Applications: Method

 For the Fourier prediction model, based on the settings of the inverse dynamics Eq. (\ref{eq5}), we use the adjacent sequence encodings $(\mathbf{z}_{t:t+T-1},\mathbf{z}_{t+1:t+T})$ as an input to the inverse dynamics parametric model $f_\phi\in\mathbb{R}^{2\times k}$, denoted by $\mathcal{F}_{im}$ as follows:

-Ultimately, by integrating the aforementioned DTFT target $F_\mathbf{a}$ and the prediction model $\mathcal{F}_{im}$, we optimize both the amplitude distance and phase distances of the sequence actions to ensure the inverse dynamics process:
+Ultimately, by integrating the aforementioned DTFT target $F_\mathbf{a}$ and the prediction model $\mathcal{F}_{im}$, we optimize both the amplitude distance and phase distances of the sequential actions to ensure the inverse dynamics process: { }

-Similarly, we can derive the optimization loss for the reward prediction model, which targets the DTFT features of the sequence rewards:
+Similarly, we can derive the optimization loss for the reward prediction model, which targets the DTFT features of the sequential rewards $E_{\binom{1}{2}}$: { }